 A higher percentage of EPCs were produced for new build flats, when compared to EPCs for existing flats.
-For both types of property, a smaller proportion of EPCs were for bungalows and maisonettes (Table 3).
+For both existing and new properties, a smaller proportion of EPCs were for bungalows and maisonettes (Table 3).

 EPCs for non-domestic properties